mmonajem/pyoxcart/docs/CALIBRATION.md

 ## Data structures

-For the data structure you can check the [data structure](Control_DATA_STRUCTURE.md) file.
-There is also possibility to convert the PyCCAPT HDF5 file data to EPOS, POS, and CSV file.
-You can find the example code in the [tutorial](tutorials.rst)  section.
+For the data structure, you can check the [data structure](Control_DATA_STRUCTURE.md) file.
+There is also the possibility to convert the PyCCAPT HDF5 file data to EPOS, POS, and CSV file.
+You can find the example code in the :doc:`tutorials <tutorials>`.

 ## Additional Features